The Providence Preservation Society’s

 This year’s Festival highlights the Upper Elmwood Historic District, centered by Princeton Avenue.
 The neighborhood offers stunning architecture from one of Providence’s greatest growth periods in the late nineteenth and early twentieth centuries, and is both a vibrant and diverse community due to its long history as a portal for immigration.

-The Festival begins on June 2 with an exclusive Preview Party at the neighborhood’s showcase Webster Knight House (1897).
+The Festival begins on June 2 with an exclusive Preview Party at the neighborhood’s showcase Webster Knight House (1896-98).
 This substantial Colonial Revival home was built by Robert Knight, founder of B.B. & R. Knight, the original manufacturers of the successful Fruit of the Loom brand.
-Party proceeds benefit PPS as well as the historic Knight Memorial Library, built nearby as a tribute to Webster and Louisa Knight by their children in 1924, and now part of the Providence Community Library system.
+Party proceeds benefit PPS as well as the historic Knight Memorial Library, built nearby as a tribute to Robert and Louisa Knight by their children in 1924, and now part of the Providence Community Library system.

 Providence, Rhode Island, was hailed by the New York Times in its January 52 Places to Go in 2016 list.
 It is the largest city in the smallest state, and the third-largest city in the New England region after Boston and Worcester.
 It is centrally located three hours from New York and one hour from Boston.